manureno/terraform-cheat-sheet/readme.md

 Note about Modules
 * _Root Module_ : Resources defined in the .tf files in the main working directory.
 * _Nested Module_ : Module part of a configuration, located under ./modules
-* _Child Module_ :  A module that is called by anothrr module is called a child module
+* _Child Module_ :  A module that is called by another module is called a child module

 ## Typical Workflow
 * Create a Terraform configuration